 FAQs

+Ans.
 The 10 largest forests are Amazon Rainforest (South America), Congo Rainforest (Africa), Taiga (Russia), Valdivian Temperate Rainforest (South America), Sundarbans Mangrove Forest (India/Bangladesh), Tongass National Forest (USA), Daintree Rainforest (Australia), Kinabalu, National Park (Malaysia), Sinharaja Forest (Sri Lanka), and Monteverde Cloud Forest (Costa Rica).

+Ans.
 Some top national forests include the Amazon Rainforest (Brazil), Congo Rainforest (Africa), Taiga (Russia), Daintree (Australia), Tongass (USA), Valdivian (Chile), and Sinharaja (Sri Lanka).
 Each is unique in wildlife and beauty.

-Interesting Reads
+Additional Reads

-Hence, these are the 10 largest forests in the world that are home to diverse species and habitat for wild animals!
+Hence, these are the 10 largest forests in the world that are home to diverse species and habitats for wild animals!
 Want to pursue a degree in Forestry?
 Our Leverage Edu experts are here to help you find the best course and university as per your interests!
 Sign up for a free session right away!

 -